 I’m a big proponent of defining your own success, primarily because my definition of success has definitely shifted over the years.
-Shortly after I launched Clocking In with Haylee Gaffin, I shared an episode highlighting this and sharing exactly how I view success in my own life, but how that doesn’t neccessarily match the success of others.
+Shortly after I launched Clocking In with Haylee Gaffin, I shared an episode highlighting this and sharing exactly how I view success in my own life, but how that doesn’t necessarily match the success of others.

 Chasing Simple Podcast Feature